About Cinque Terre

 Anthony and Pam opened their first restaurant, Firenze, in 1986 -- a quaint, Upper East Side fine-dining establishment with dishes tailored to reflect the tastes of Northern Italy, which is still in operation today.

 After 14 years of owning their New York City venture, Anthony and Pam decided it was time to bring their love of food and entertaining closer to home.
-In 2006 they opened Verona Ristorante in Farmingdale, which they still own and operate today.
+In 2006 they opened Verona Ristorante in Farmingdale, which they owned and operated for 8 years.
 Named after Italy's "fair Verona," where Shakespeare's Romeo and Juliet takes place, the restaurant was decorated by Pam herself, choosing pieces that speak to Verona's art culture and landscape.
 Even the menu, which highlights the tastes of Italy's Verona, pays homage to Shakespeare's timeless characters.
 Recognized as one of New York's best restaurants, Verona has won several local diners' awards, including Best New Restaurant on Long Island, 2007, from News Channel 12, Long Island.